SOURCE Student Governing Board

 Eojin Choi

-My name is Jin Choi, and I am currently taking a research year in between my third and fourth years of medical school here at Hopkins.
+My name is Jin Choi, and I am currently a fourth-year medical student.
 I was born in Korea and raised in Southern California, though my family currently lives in Boston.

 After high school, I moved to Providence to attend Brown University, where I studied neuroscience and STS (Science, Technology, and Society).
 In college, I worked as a hospice volunteer and became involved with various programs at the Swearer Center for Public Service, including the Social Innovation Fellowship and the Student Advisory Committee.
 After doing research in Poland for my first gap year, I returned to Providence and worked as a Social Medicine VISTA at the Rhode Island Hospital Center for Primary Care.
 In this position, I worked closely with community health workers to address patients’ social and structural determinants of health, especially related to housing, transportation, and incarceration.